artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## When to choose React Native?

-React Native provides a cross platform API, and so it can fall into a watered down version of the API it abstracts.
+React Native provides a cross-platform API, and so it can fall into a watered down version of the API it abstracts.
 This means that it can be a bit more work than normal to use obviously iOS-specific features like `ARKit`, `UIUserActivity`, `CSSearchableIndex` or `UIUserNotification`s.

-I say more work, because you definitely can still use them, but that that transitions between your React code and your native code will require a bit more work that had you always been writing it natively.
+I say more work, because you definitely can still use them, but that that transitions between your React code and your native code will require a bit more work than had you always been writing it natively.

 That's not enough of a downside to contrast against: